-Considering the huge number of people searching the internet for health and food related information, creating content (video or article) for this purpose is important.
-When people read or watch something that have values, they are more likely to share with other people and also to buy whatever that interest them.
+Considering the huge number of people searching the internet for health and food-related information, creating content (video or article) for this purpose is important.
+When people read or watch something that has values, they are more likely to share with other people and also to buy whatever that interests them.

 Although you are free to write whatever you want, there are a few formats that have been proven to work for affiliate offers as they sort-of reflect the buyer’s mentality when searching for information online.